Monday, May 4, 2015

 Summary: Cercis canadensis is a New World tree native to central and eastern North America.
 Eastern Redbud has the greatest range of New World redbuds.

-Eastern Redbud in March, Durham, north central North Carolina: Jane Shelby Richardson at Duke University (Dcrjsr), CC BY 3.0, via Wikimedia Commons
+Eastern Redbud in flower, mid-March, Duke Forest Korstian Division, Durham, north central North Carolina; Friday, March 16, 2012, 11:57: Jane Shelby Richardson at Duke University (Dcrjsr), CC BY 3.0 Unported, via Wikimedia Commons

 Cercis canadensis is a New World native in the popular, global genus of redbud trees.
 Cercis canadensis claims native homelands in central and eastern North America.